AhmetCanArslan/ExcelTableTools/README.md

    ```bash
    pip install -r requirements.txt
    ```
-2. Run the launcher script from the project root:
+2. Run the appropriate launcher script from the project root after building the executable (see 'Creating an Executable' section), or run the Python script directly:
    ```bash
    python excel_table_tools.py
    ```